 The purpose of an electric toothbrush is to move in such a way that the human hand cannot—making it easier for you.
 Manual and electric toothbrushes can be equally effective—ONLY IF the proper technique is used.
 Problem is, proper technique is hard and an electric toothbrush can make it a lot easier.

-But for anyone who struggles to get a good brush on a daily basis, as I estimate 80 percent of people do, electric toothbrushes can attack plaque without scratching enamel, providing a quality brushing experience.
+But for anyone who struggles to get a good brush on a daily basis, electric toothbrushes can attack plaque without scratching enamel, providing a quality brushing experience.

 An electric toothbrush can help:

 - People who brush twice a day but still have areas in their teeth and gums dense with plaque

 - People who do not have enough flexibility in their hands to reach the deep crevices of their mouth

 - People struggle with staining (especially those of us who love our morning coffee)